Guide to Student Loan Forgiveness Programs

 Public Service Loan Forgiveness (PSLF)

 This loan forgiveness program is available for federal direct loans.
-To be eligible for PSLF, you must be employed full-time by the government or by a not-for-profit organization.
+To be eligible for PSLF, you must work full-time for the government or a not-for-profit organization.
 Volunteering full-time with AmeriCorps or Peace Corps also counts as qualifying employment.
 Applicants must also be enrolled in an income-driven repayment program and make 120 qualifying loan payments.

 The PSLF Tool will help you determine if you’re eligible or on the right track for PSLF.
 You can submit an application for PSLF through the U.S. Department of Education.

 Teacher Student Loan Forgiveness